-Conventional detergents are absolutely loaded with chemicals, including sulphates and chemically-produced fragrances.
+Conventional detergents are absolutely loaded with chemicals, including sulfates and chemically-produced fragrances.
 Many of these ingredients can be harsh on skin, especially that of babies and young children.
-Many brands also contain naphthenics derived from petroleum distillates that have been loosely linked to cancer and lung disease.
+Many brands also contain naphthenic derived from petroleum distillates that have been loosely linked to cancer and lung disease.

 One study has suggested that laundry products are responsible for making around 10% of the population feel ill due to the hazardous and noxious chemicals that are released from some detergents.

 Some examples of side effects caused by conventional detergents include:

 By law, US manufacturers of detergents are not required to disclose the ingredients in their laundry products.
 This means that there is no sure way to know what harmful toxins could be invading your skin.

 By comparison, homemade natural laundry soaps are completely within your control.
 You will know the exact ingredients to which you are exposing yourself and your family.
 Making it is quick, easy, and cost-effective.